-We're celebrating what the Oxford English dictionary defines as "a person serving drinks at a bar" but we know as creative, hard-working folk who satisfy the needs of their customers, not always just with drinks.
+We're celebrating what the Oxford English dictionary defines as "a person serving drinks at a bar" but we know as creative, hard-working folk who satisfy the needs of their customers, not just with drinks.

 What makes a great bartender?
 Naturally, we enjoy balanced and tasty drinks.
 Not to mention, impeccable service - those who go above and beyond to make you feel welcomed at their bar.

 So today we are toasting all bartenders, from legends such as Dick Bradsell, Jerry Thomas, Harry Craddock and Ada Coleman, just to name a few, to those still behind the stick, with a Naked & Famous, equal parts and mezcal-based with Chartreuse, surely a cocktail for bartenders created by one of our favourite bartenders, Joaquín Simó.

 Barnett Isaacs was born back in 1852 in the Whitechapel slums of London.

 Isaacs was a wheeler-dealer entrepreneur right from the beginning.
 At the age of 21, Barnett sniffed out the diamond rush, so decided to change his name, and headed off to South Africa to make his fortune.
 Sure enough, he earned his first million within a few years, and went on to sell his company to Cecil John Rhodes with the purchase cheque, signed by Rhodes, then said to have been the largest ever presented for payment.

 It goes without saying that Barnett (by this point Barney Barnato) was a legend back home.
 If his entrepreneurialism wasn't enough, then he definitely reached iconic status by his dramatic death.
 In 1897, Barnato was sailing back to England when he disappeared overboard - whether he was pushed, fell or jumped will never be known!